maxi-blocks/maxi-blocks/readme.txt

  1. Typography, colour, and padding settings for menu items.
  2. Extend navigation block mobile menu breakpoint (600px) to MaxiBlocks responsive grid break points 4k XXL, 1920 XL, 1366 L, 1024 M, 767 S & 480 XS.
  3. Change colours and other styles for mobile/burger menu.
 Future support planned for 20 "hamburger menu" icons already available in the icon library.
  4. Supports A-current, A-visited and hover colours.
-These styles improve navigation by visually indicating the current page, visited pages, and clickable links in nave menu items.
+These styles improve navigation by visually indicating the current page, visited pages, and clickable links in nav menu items.
 How to create a menu:
 Start from the WordPress Site Editor Experience (previously called FSE), add a Container Maxi block to the header.
 Place a Gutenberg navigation menu block inside, then toggle MaxiBlocks Style Cards open.
 Create/Edit your custom Style Card under "Navigation menu globals" settings panel.
 Help article to follow.